Victoria with Kids: 20+ things to do for an awesome trip

 Tour website: Victoria Parliament tours

-Relax in a Square
+Relax in a Public Square

 This sounds odd, but the city of Victoria is full of small and large courtyards surrounded by shops and cafes.
 You’ll find the Public Market, Market Square, Bastion Square are all very easy to get to and each is full of good food and interesting shops and galleries.
 Perfect to add to a day in Victoria with kids.
 Our favorite is Market Square.
-On our most recent trip to Victoria we spent a morning at Beadworld in Market Square working with some veteran bead artisans, making souvenir bracelets.
-It was the perfect morning for a craft project and a great way to bring home a zero-waste souvenir.
-And then we got coffee and hot chocolate right after, so that was a win too.

 Public square locations (with map links): Market Square Bastion Square Public Market Trounce Alley

 Beacon Hill Park in Victoria has long been our favorite city park in North America.
 Spending an afternoon at Beacon Hill Park is a must for doing Victoria with kids.
 Between the peacocks running around, the Children’s Farm, the playgrounds, walking trails, views from the bluff, the tallest free-standing totem pole in the world, and ornate Victorian gardens, it’s an incredible place.
-Confession: it’s cooler than Seattle’s Volunteer Park or SF’s Golden Gate Park (IMHO).
-Tip: another great park is Irving Park.
-You’ll find peacocks there too, as well as a labrynth.

 Location: south of downtown to the bluffs Google Maps link here.